paul-heyse/Medical_KG_rev/openspec/changes/refactor-gateway-service-coordinators/proposal.md

 The existing helper methods (`_new_job`, `_complete_job`, `_fail_job`) demonstrate reusable patterns for job lifecycle management that are currently duplicated across workflow methods.
 By extracting these patterns into a dedicated `JobLifecycleManager`, we can eliminate duplication while providing a clean interface for job state transitions and event streaming.

+**Critical Barrier**: Gateway routing keeps OpenAlex traffic on the generic auto topology because the PDF flow is only declared for PMC sources.
+Unless items are hand-edited to flag document_type="pdf", OpenAlex jobs will never reach the MinerU-gated pipeline, preventing end-to-end PDF processing testing.

 ## What Changes

 - **Split into focused coordinators**: Decompose `GatewayService` into use-case-specific coordinators (`IngestionCoordinator`, `EmbeddingCoordinator`, `RetrievalCoordinator`) that each encapsulate domain logic, ledger updates, and error mapping for their respective workflows